espressif/esp-idf/examples/peripherals/mcpwm/mcpwm_foc_svpwm_open_loop/README.md

 ### Hardware Required

+1. An **ESP32-S3-Motor-DevKit**, or independent circuit module follows:
-1. An ESP board with MCPWM peripheral supported (e.g. ESP32-S3-Motor-DevKit)
+1.1.
+Any ESP board with MCPWM peripheral supported (e.g. ESP32S3, ESP32C6, ESP32H2 ,,,)
-2. A three-phase gate driver, for example, the [DRV8302](https://www.ti.com.cn/product/zh-cn/DRV8302)
-3. Six N-MOSFETs, for example, the [IRF540NS](https://www.infineon.com/cms/en/product/power/mosfet/12v-300v-n-channel-power-mosfet/irf540ns/)
+1.2.
+A three-phase gate driver, for example, the [DRV8302](https://www.ti.com.cn/product/zh-cn/DRV8302) 1.3.
+Six N-MOSFETs, for example, the [IRF540NS](https://www.infineon.com/cms/en/product/power/mosfet/12v-300v-n-channel-power-mosfet/irf540ns/)
-4. A USB cable for Power supply and programming
+2. A USB cable for programming
+3. A Power supply at least 9V
+4. Any 3-phases load (e.g. PMSM, ACIM, or transformer)

 ### Connection
 Using only `delta/triangle` connect to the output.